PAXTANG BOROUGH SHADE TREE COMMISSION

 If you are interested in more information about volunteering with the Shade Tree Commission, please leave a message for Jeff Shyck, STC Chairperson., at the Borough office.

-The Shade Tree Commission typically meets the third Wednesday quarterly, March 18 (cancelled due to Covid-19, June 17, September 16, and December 16, at the Borough Building.
+The Shade Tree Commission typically meets the third Wednesday quarterly, March, June, September, and December, at the Borough Building.
 Please confirm dates under Calendar, or by calling the Borough Office.

 HELP PROTECT OUR TREES!